acquitelol/chxry-nea/report/report.typ

     + There should be a button to pause/resume the CPU execution based on current state.
     + There should be a button to step the CPU forward one cycle.
     + There should be a way to vary the execution speed of the CPU.
+    + The execution speed should be able to be set to at least 1 MHz.
     + This window should display if the CPU is currently active or not.
     + This window should show the the decoded string of the last instruction.
   + There should be a window to display the CPU registers.